BenchProjects/PWS-Blog/_posts/2018-21-05-Dockerfile.md

 ## Working directory
-You may need to change the working directory for subsequent commands.
+You may need to change the working directory for subsequent commands (RUN, CMD, ENTRYPOINT, COPY etc).
 A common need is once you have specified your base image then you may want to use the RUN command to look at the different directories e.g RUN ls  (list of all files and folders in directory) among other things you may want to do such as dotnet restore etc.

-You should note that you should be careful if you want a new folder that one with the same name doesn't already exist that came with the base image as it could have side effects you weren't expecting.
+You should note that you should be careful if you want a new folder that one with the same name doesn't already exist that came with the base image as it could have side effects you weren't expecting.d.

 ## Tips